What is PNG (Portable Network Graphics)?

 What is a PNG File Format?

-The PNG file was developed largely to overcome the shortcomings of the GIF format and allows storing images with deeper contrast and other important data and uses an image file .png extension.
+The PNG file was mainly developed to overcome the shortcomings of the GIF format, allows for the storage of images with more profound contrast and other vital data, and uses an image file .png extension.

 PNG was created in 1995 after Unisys announced it would enforce a software patent for the LZW data compression algorithm used by GIF.